图片名称

 Understanding Carbon Fiber and Its Properties

-Carbon fiber is a polymer that is made of thin strands of carbon atoms bonded together in a crystalline structure.
-This results in a material that exhibits exceptional strength, rigidity, and lightweight properties.
-Typically composed of more than 90% carbon, these fibers are woven together to form a composite material that is widely used in various high-performance applications.
+Carbon fiber is a polymer made of thin strands of carbon atoms in a crystalline structure, providing exceptional strength, rigidity, and lightweight properties.
+Composed of over 90% carbon, these fibers are woven into a composite material used in many high-performance applications.

 Some of the defining properties of carbon fiber include: